 Apart from that, Tezos has its native utility token and cryptocurrency called XTZ.
 It’s used as a medium of exchange and allows users to take part in the platform’s on-chain governance functions.

-Importantly, while Tezos has three token standards, only one of them, the FA2, is designed for non-fungible tokens.
+Importantly, Tezos comes with the FA2 token standard that has been specifically designed for non-fungible tokens.
 It assigns a unique token ID to each individual token and pegs it to the token owner address.

-The Tezos blockchain has served as a rock-solid foundation for multiple NFT marketplaces such as Kalamint (a curated community-owned public NFT marketplace), Hic et Nunc (used for minting and trading NFTs), Bazaar Market (a carbon-negative NFT market), OneOf (a music NFT platform), and Objkt (the biggest FA2 marketplace on Tezos).
+The Tezos blockchain has served as a rock-solid foundation for different NFT marketplaces such as Kalamint (a curated community-owned public NFT marketplace), OneOf (a music NFT platform), and Objkt (the biggest FA2 marketplace on Tezos).

 Moreover, Tezos has attracted the attention of a number of celebrities and famous brands which have employed the blockchain for minting their NFTs.
 The list includes Doja Cat, Redbull, and the Grammy Awards.

 All of the Tezos API resources are publicly available.

 Before migrating to its own independent network in 2018, Tron used to be an Ethereum-based ERC-20 token.
 These days, Tron is a fully-fledged decentralized open-source blockchain that facilitates the development of dApps, smart contracts, and tokens.

 Tron has its native token standards.
 In 2020, it introduced a new NFT standard called TRC-721 (which is fully compatible with ERC-721) in addition to the existing TRC-20, so as to explore new prospects for the blockchain.